 Do your hands or fingers hurt painting miniatures?
 Have you accidentally touched a miniature that had wet paint?
 Each Citadel Painting Handle is a sturdy plastic tool with a spring-loaded clamp that holds the base of your models securely while you paint or glue them.
-At a price of $10-20, these handles are inexpensive, similar to the cost of other ergonomic devices.
-Finally, these painting handles provide a real improvement in painting and modeling comfort.
+At a price of $10-20, these miniature painting handles are inexpensive, similar to the cost of other ergonomic devices.
+Finally, these miniature painting handles provide a real improvement in painting and modeling comfort.

 In this article, I review three Citadel Painting Handles available from Games Workshop (GW).

 Pain is a common problem for miniature painters.